 Ecotourism connects people and environmental awareness.
 Ecotourism promotes appreciation of nature, conservation of the environment and sustains the local culture.
 Ecotourism often takes people to exotic locations; though special skills are not usually required.
 Ecotourism is popular for encountering plants and animals in their natural places.
 Ecotourism should provide financial benefits for conservation while financially benefiting the local people and the private tourism industry.
 Ecotourism is often more than environmentally and socially responsible travel as ecotourists experience personal growth.

 Green hospitality is practiced by hotels, restaurants and other businesses that support sustainability, energy savings, recycling and corporate stewardship.
 Green hospitality assures guests the places they stay, eat and spend money consider their impact on the environment.
-The Tennessee Green Hospitality recognition is a third party certification that a business meets guidelines for environmental stewardship and sustainability.
 Businesses invested in green hospitality efforts often save money off their bottom line and have a marketing advantage.